 - Track graduates’ careers as a measure of educational value.

-- Give every CALS student some education in the critical foundations of commerce, especially those taught in CALS already (such as principles of economics, sales and marketing using CALS resources).
+- Give every CALES student some education in the critical foundations of commerce, especially those taught in CALES already (such as principles of economics, sales and marketing using CALES resources).

 - Partner with other UArizona colleges to cross-train students in intercultural skills, political sciences, entrepreneurship, computing and business.